 The team still delivers a Product Increment but smoothes out the delivery to minimize the inventory of deliverables that are Done but awaiting deployment, and puts urgent deployments immediately in effect.

 Key to the success of all of these approaches was that they incurred low per-delivery cost.
-In all of these cases the enterprise minimized the overhead of incremental delivery cost with relentless kaizen over time.
+In all of these cases the enterprise minimized the overhead of incremental delivery cost with relentless improvement (see Kaizen and Kaikaku) over time.
 When transitioning to ad-hoc delivery schedules, pay attention to velocity (see Notes on Velocity) and other indicators of value such as absence of defects or customer satisfaction, and manage the tradeoffs between uninterrupted development flow and immediacy of feature delivery.